Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of new nebari help command"
+     alt="Output of the new nebari help command" src="/posts/asmi-blogposts/nebari-help.png"
-     src="/posts/asmi-blogposts/nebari-help.png"
     />
-    <i>Output of new Nebari CLI help command</i>
+    <i>Output of the new Nebari CLI help command</i>
 </p>

-Now, we will see the output of the `nebari init` help command to see all the arguments and options that are available to create and initialize a `nebari-config.yaml` file.
+Now, we will see the output of the `nebari init` help command to see all the arguments and options that are available to create and initialize a `nebari-config.yaml` configuration file.

 ```bash
   nebari init --help